RanDumSocks/better-labels/README.md

 There is one optional label:
 - Type 2
   - Better thought as 'Location'
-  - Better narrows down the issue type
+  - Better narrows down the issue type.

 ## Specific Label Definitions